 Fit is generous and that’s fine.
 While it does have a tailored look, the original Liddesdale jacket is not designed to fit like a blazer or suit jacket.
 I wear a size 38 suit and bought the size S Liddesdale.
 Based on the sizing of my size Small, I would assume the Barbour size M is equivalent to a U.S. 42.

 With its soft polyester shell, you can machine wash the Liddesdale.
 You can also easily spot clean it with a wet wipe.
 That said, this jacket is not as durable as a waxed cotton Barbour.
 In fact, it’s not even close.
-The waxed jackets could last a lifetime with proper care, while the Liddesdale should last 4-5 seasons, depending on how often you wear it.
+The waxed jackets could last decades with proper care, while the Liddesdale should last 4-5 seasons, depending on how often you wear it.
 As I mentioned, you’ll want to wear it often.
 Eventually, the fabric develops a shine and something starts to give.
 But I don’t think anyone should be disappointed with durability of the Barbour Liddesdale.

 More men’s outerwear reviews: